-The steering committee has met monthly since July 2018 and has wrestled with a statement of purpose that has evolved as its members have acknowledged the complex interconnectedness of issues:
+The working committee has met monthly since July 2018 and has wrestled with a statement of purpose that has evolved as its members have acknowledged a complexity of issues:

 * The North American experience shares commonalities with the dismissal and attempted erasure of Indigenous Peoples worldwide and particularly with English-colonized countries like Australia, New Zealand, and South Africa.

 * Descendants of colonized peoples and colonizers alike have necessary work to do that is separate but interconnected.
 It involves our mindsets, cultural patterns and systems of domination.

 * Some of this work needs to proceed independently without bringing about further injury on Indigenous people, by placing a burden on them to educate European-Americans.
 Yet the work has to proceed in relationship with and following the leadership of Indigenous peoples.

 * The work of decolonizing, both the educating and the healing, intersects with the need to address the legacy of slavery, continuing racism, and the continuing oppression of women.
 It is also a matter of urgency to the survival of the human species and the health of the Earth as Mother of us all.
 Part of our struggle is to define a mission and purpose that can remain sufficiently focused to be effective and at the same time recognize that it is only a part of a broader vision of healing.